gersteinlab/shiny-dim-reduction/README.md

 ## Running App Code

-, navigate to the appropriate directory (should contain app folder) and run the following commands:
+Navigate to the app directory and run the following command in R:

 * "install.packages("shiny")", only needed if first time
 * "library("shiny")", only needed if first time